Florida man promised immigrants licenses, work permits. Instead, he stole their money and got them deported.

-Instead, according to prosecutors, he was leading “a life of frauds and swindles,” that led his victims to financial ruin — and even caused some to be deported.
+Instead, according to prosecutors for the Middle District of Florida, he was leading “a life of frauds and swindles,” that led his victims to financial ruin — and even caused some to be deported.

 Reyes, 56, was sentenced to more than 20 years in federal prison on Monday after pleading guilty to dozens of charges connected to a sophisticated scheme to con immigrants by filing fraudulent immigration documents and intercepting communications from U.S. Citizenship and Immigration Services to conceal the fraud, all while stealing hundreds of thousands of dollars.